microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/add_marketplace_item.md

 Feel free to explore the files within the folder structure, and if you wish to customize. **Be careful though – changing certain parameters and variables may result in your ARM template not utilizing the UbuntuServer image we uploaded earlier**, so be careful.

-A good way to look through all the files quickly, is to download and install the excellent Visual Studio Code (https://code.visualstudio.com/Download).
+A good way to look through all the files quickly, is to download and install the excellent [Visual Studio Code](https://code.visualstudio.com/Download).
 Once downloaded and installed, open the containing folder (be sure to keep the existing naming convention of the folder) and you’ll see all the files within the folder, and can quickly navigate between them.

 If you want a quick way to download and install Visual Studio Code on your MAS-CON01 machine, here's a useful PowerShell script, to be run within an administrator PowerShell console: